15 Hardboiled/American Crime Essentials

 The Moving Toyshop Edmund Crispin (1946) Lighthearted send-up of the Christie tradition.
 They are are a one-note riff, there’s no need to acquire all of Crispin, but fans of the genre will enjoy reading at least one novel featuring the absurd sleuth Gervase Fen.

 Smallbone Deceased Michael Gilbert (1950) Gilbert was prolific but there’s a reason this smart and amusing tale of Traditional British Law is always on the “best of” lists.
-The later politically-themed books Flash Point and The Queen Against Karl Mullen are interesting; short stories featuring the gentlemanly and ruthless spies Calder and Behrens are eminently readable.
+Later politically-themed books Flash Point and The Queen Against Karl Mullen are interesting; short stories featuring the gentlemanly and ruthless spies Calder and Behrens are eminently readable.

 For Kicks Dick Francis (1965) The popular and morally unambiguous equestrian tales of Francis were a big influence on later heroic thrillers.
 As with Ross MacDonald, Francis’s books are too much the same, but the early ones still have vitality.
 Nerve is another favorite.